smarr/selfopt-interp-performance/README.md

 ```

 Note that the cloning can take a while since the repository contains about 20
 experiments and larger submodules such as the Graal codebase.
+A full git clone
+has a size of about 770MB currently.

 To build all code artifacts switch to the `implementations` folder and execute
 the `setup.sh` script or the separate `build-*.sh` files.